 The Federal Reserve Banks are the operating arms of the nation's central banking system.
 Congress chartered the Federal Reserve Banks for a public purpose; however, they combine both public and private elements in their makeup and organization.
 Each Federal Reserve Bank has its own board of directors.
 For the purpose of carrying out the day-to-day operations of the Federal Reserve, there are 12 Federal Reserve districts, each managed by a separate Federal Reserve Bank: Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas, and San Francisco.
 The 24 branches of the Federal Reserve Banks serve particular areas within each district.
-The Federal Reserve Banks, based on total assets.
+The Federal Reserve Bank of New York (FRB-NY) is the largest of the Federal Reserve Banks, based on total assets.